What is A Capital Gains Tax?

 The buyer may purchase a business via a stock purchase deal or an asset purchase deal.
-In a stock purchase deal, the buyer actually buys the shares of the corporate entity owned by the seller (which owns all of the assets of the corporate entity).
+In a stock purchase deal, the buyer actually buys the shares or membership interests of the corporate entity that owns the asset of the business.
 In an asset purchase deal, the buyer creates their own corporate entity and purchases the assets of the seller’s corporate entity (typically made defunct after the closing).
 Stock purchase deals are rare because buyers generally do not want to take on the liability of the seller’s corporate entity.

 In Asset Purchase Deals, the Business Assets Are Taxed Separately

 In a stock purchase deal, the Internal Revenue Service (IRS) simply treats the sale of stock as subject to capital gains tax.
-In an asset purchase deal, the Internal Revenue Service (IRS) taxes the sale of each individual asset that makes up the total assets of the business being sold. buyer and seller must agree to allocate the purchase price according to which classification (such as inventory, goodwill, equipment, or leasehold improvements) the assets of the business comprise.
-The categories are usually subject to capital gains tax but some may not.
+In an asset purchase deal, the Internal Revenue Service (IRS) taxes the sale of each individual asset that collectively comprise the total assets of the business being sold.
+Buyer and seller must agree to allocate the purchase price according to which classification (such as inventory, goodwill, equipment, or leasehold rights) the assets of the business comprise.
+The individual asset categories are usually subject to capital gains tax with exceptions.

 Allocating the Purchase Price of A Business

-The seller and purchaser of the business must negotiate how the purchase price of the business is allocated for tax purposes.
+The seller and buyer of the business must negotiate how the purchase price of the business is allocated for tax purposes.
 The seller will of course want to avoid the higher ordinary income tax rate whereas the purchaser will want to lower their future tax liability while increasing their future allowable deductions.
-This negotiation should theoretically be tied to the true and correct asset valuations of each particular asset in relation to the purchase price.
+The negotiations regarding allocating the purchase price should theoretically be tied to the true and correct asset valuations of each particular asset in relation to the purchase price.
 In reality, however, many buyers and sellers simply agree to assign values to the purchased assets that will correspond with their own interests.

 Sale of Inventory May Be Treated As Ordinary Income

-- Generally, the sale of capital business assets that are used in the ordinary course of business operations are taxed at ordinary income rates.
+- Generally, the sale of physical assets that are used in the ordinary course of business operations are taxed at ordinary income rates.